Zongwei-Tang/Orgasm-Control-Game/README.md

    - Adjust transparency and audio settings.
 4. Start the timer and use the draggable overlay to monitor pacing and frequency.
 5. Follow visual and audio cues to guide your session.

----

-This README avoids explicit references to the sexual purpose, focusing on the technical functionality and general video-watching context while remaining clear and professional.
-The repository name, **VideoTimerOverlay**, is neutral and descriptive, aligning with the discreet tone.
-Let me know if you need further adjustments or additional details!